 In a professional detox setting, clients can access resources to deal with dehydration.
 Everything from IV solutions to electrolyte drinks will help.

 It is very typical to struggle with anxiety during detox.
 There is a lot of change ahead, and agitation, as well as restlessness, is frequent.
-Expect anxiety to reduce over time, particularly after the worst of the withdrawal symptoms are over.
+Expect anxiety to reduce over some period of time, particularly after the worst of the withdrawal symptoms are over.

 Dealing with Painkiller Detox Side Effects Safely

 During a prescription painkiller detox program, withdrawal symptoms should be expected.
 At Serenity House Detox, there is a focus on helping clients stay safe and comfortable throughout the process.
 This is accomplished through the following:

 - 24/7 medical detox program